-The 2022 APERC Annual Conference took place on 25-26 April 2022 online.
+The 2024 APERC Annual Conference will take place on 17-18 April 2024.

 2. APERC Advisory Board

 Establishing the APERC Advisory Board was endorsed by the EWG16 meeting in Cairns, Australia, in August 1998.
 The Terms of Reference were endorsed by the EWG17 meeting in Oakland, the United States, in April 1999.